greenertux/mattermost-mysql-to-postgresql/README.md

 ```

 ## Start Mattermost to create database tables, schema etc.
+First update the Mattermost configuration file to point to Postgres instead of MySQL / MariaDB
 This ensures that we end up with a 100% accurate schema definition as Mattermost likes it.
 This is almost impossible by converting the database from MySQL/ MariaDB directly.
+Afterwards stop Mattermost instance to import the data without it interfering.

 ## Migrate data using pgloader
 Use MYSQL_PWD for complex passwords that would need escaping otherwise.